-Through discovery, I learned that my images were accessed and downloaded hundrages were accessed and downloaded hundrages. dreds of times.
+Through discovery, I learned that my images were accessed and downloaded hundreds of times.
 In at least two cases, some of the images were downloaded onto reproducible media (CDs and floppy disks), and offered for sale by software vendors.
 In another instance, a software company distributed diskettes of my images as shareware to Macintosh computer dealers across the country so they could demonstrate the graphic capabilities of the Macintosh computer.
-My artwork had been digitally altered so that an advertising legend was splashed across the left half of the image.
+My artwork had been distributed to that an advertising legend was splashed across the left half of digitally altered so that an advertising legend was splashed across the left half of the image.
 I was never compensated for any of those uses.
 Even worse, because my name and copyright notice were removed, my rights of ownership and attribution were abused.